Please join us for Bagels and a Briefing on Thursday October 1st at 10:00 am.

 Initiative 123 would bring an elevated park on a brand new mile-long garden bridge to the waterfront from Pike Market to Century Link Field.
 The new single level, single column bridge for the elevated park would allow us to maintain the spectacular public view asset (currently worth $200M) that has been delivered from the viaduct for 60 years.
-A one block architecturally interesting section of the Alaskan Way Viaduct at the north end of the park would be seismically retrofitted and integrated into the design for the park.
-Alaskan Way Elevated Park creates a 6-acre sustainable legacy for the future of Seattle that revitalizes the waterfront and reinvigorates downtown.
+A one block architecturally interesting section of the Alaskan Way Viaduct at the north end of the park would be seismically retrofitted and integrated into the design for the park gives a glimpse of the past and a story to tell.
+Initiative 123 makes a once in a 100 year gesture for the next generation and beyond with Alaskan Way Elevated Park – a 6-acre sustainable legacy for the future of Seattle that revitalizes the waterfront and reinvigorates downtown.
+Initiative 123 does not add more costs to the redevelopment of the waterfront.
+Strategic improvements to the status quo waterfront plan as well as elimination of redundancies achieves exponentially more for less.

 Initiative 123 is great for people, great for business, and great for the environment; a win, win, win.